Sign up for our newsletter and receive a free copy of our book .NET Web Application Logging Essentials

 "What a great idea, ELMAH (Error Logging) for .NET in the cloud."

-With elmah.io's free image to Base64 encoder it's easy to copy and paste markup or style for exactly your codebase.
+With elmah.io's free image to Base64 encoder, it's easy to copy and paste markup or style for exactly your codebase.
 Simply drag and drop, upload, or provide an image URL in the controls above and the encoder will quickly generate a Base64 encoded version of that image.
+You don't even need to run the image through optimization before generating the data.
+Enable the Optimize image toggle and we will automatically optimize the image before encoding it.

 Base64 is an encoding algorithm that converts any characters, binary data, and even images or sound files into a readable string, which can be saved or transported over the network without data loss.
 The characters generated from Base64 encoding consist of Latin letters, digits, plus, and slash.
 Base64 is most commonly used as a MIME (Multipurpose Internet Mail Extensions) transfer encoding for email.